exasol/public-knowledgebase/Environment-Management/technical-requirements-amp-prerequisites-for-exasol-mobile-test.md

-# Technical Requirements &amp; Prerequisites for EXASOL Mobile Test System
+# Technical Requirements &amp; Prerequisites for Exasol Mobile Test System
-EXASOL offers a fully preconfigured mobile test system in the scope of a proof of concept, to showcase Exasol's capabilities.
+Exasol offers a fully preconfigured mobile test system in the scope of a proof of concept, to showcase Exasol's capabilities.

 In order to ensure a smooth process to start and execute the proof of concept, we kindly ask you to take note of the following technical requirements and prerequisites for the operation of a mobile trial cluster.